favoyang/unity-addressable-importer/Documentation~/AddressableImporter.md

 ## Define Rules

-- Path, the path pattern.
+- `Path`, the path pattern.
-- Match Type
+- `Match Type`
   - Wildcard, `*` matches any number of characters, `?` matches a single character.
   - Regex.
-- Group Name, leaves blank for the default group.
+- `Group Name`, leaves blank for the default group.
 For dynamic group see [Group Replacement](#group-replacement).
-- Label Mode, defines if labels will be added or replaced.
+- `Label Mode`, defines if labels will be added or replaced.
-- Label Refs, the labels to add.
+- `Label Refs`, the labels to add.
-- Address Simplified, simplify address to filename without extension.
+- `Address Simplified`, simplify address to filename without extension.
-- Address Replacement, leaves blank to use asset path as address.
+- `Address Replacement`, leaves blank to use asset path as address.
 For dynamic address see [Address Replacement](#address-replacement).

 ## Rule Examples